 Getting started with data analytics

 Interested in learning more about data analytics?
-You can dive into our Data Analyst Career Path to learn everything you need to become a Data Analyst.
+You can dive into our Data Scientist: Analytics Specialist career path to learn everything you need to become a Data Analyst.

 What is data science?

-“Data science tends to be more specialized than data analytics, because not every company needs to make predictive data decisions, and not every company needs to leverage big data,” Michelle tells us.
+“Data science tends to be more specialized than data analytics, because not every company needs to make predictive data decisions, and not every company needs to leverage big data,” Michelle says.

-To learn more about data science, watch the following video with Sophie from our Curriculum Team, or check out our article on What is data science?
+To learn more about data science, watch the following video with Sophie from our Curriculum Team, or check out our blog all about: What is data science?

 Data science languages and tools